pydanny/pydanny-event-notes/WomenInEngineering/social_assistive_robotics.rst

 .. note:: Stroke sufferers will stay engaged but cheat if they can!

-.. admonition:: Robots are always interpreted as male.
+.. warning:: Robots are always interpreted as male.
 Adding a wig and bra to a robot is not cool.
 Real tests have shown that trying to change the gender of a robot is counterproductive.